Mishima incident: Fight with the staff officers

 Major Yasuharu Sawamoto, who was waiting for the right time to serve tea, noticed a noise coming from the Commandant General's room, and Colonel Isamu Hara, who received the report from Sawamoto, went out into the hallway and peeked into the room through the frosted glass window at the front entrance (a strip of cellophane tape had been applied to make it slightly more transparent), where he saw the Tatenokai members standing behind the General Mashita.
 The General looked as if he was receiving a massage, but his movements were unnatural, so when Hara tried to enter, he found the door locked.

 Colonel Hara threw himself against the door, creating a gap of about 20 to 30 centimeters.
 "Don't come in!
 Don't come in!" cried Masakatsu Morita from inside the room, and a Demands letter was slid out from under the door.
-After reading it, Colonel Hara and his staff immediately reported to Vice Chief of Administration Major General Akira Yamazaki (山崎皎) (age 53) and Vice Chief of Defense Colonel Hidenobu Yoshimatsu (吉松秀信) (age 50) that "Mishima and his members have occupied the Commandant General's office and have confined the General Mashita."
+After reading it, Colonel Hara and his staff immediately reported to Vice Chief of Administration Major General Akira Yamazaki (山崎皎) and Vice Chief of Defense Colonel Hidenobu Yoshimatsu (吉松秀信) that "Mishima and his members have occupied the Commandant General's office and have confined the General Mashita."
 An emergency call (非常呼集, Hijō Koshu) was made to the staff, and a subordinate of Major Sawamoto contacted the military police (警務隊, Keimu-tai).

-Lieutenant Colonel Haruo Kawabe (川辺晴夫) (age 46) and Lieutenant Colonel Nobumasa Nakamura (中村菫正) (age 45) were the first to rush in after using their back to break down the barricade protecting the door to the Chief of Staff's office which led to the left of the Commandant General's office.
+Lieutenant Colonel Haruo Kawabe (川辺晴夫) and Lieutenant Colonel Nobumasa Nakamura (中村菫正) were the first to rush in after using their back to break down the barricade protecting the door to the Chief of Staff's office which led to the left of the Commandant General's office.
 Mishima immediately drew his military sword, Seki Magoroku, and slashed at their backs and other parts of their bodies.
-He then fought back against Colonel Hara, Sergeant Toshikazu Kasama (笠間寿一) (age 36), Sergeant Junzō Isobe (磯部順蔵), and others who had charged in with bokkens, shouting "Get out!
+He then fought back against Colonel Hara, Sergeant Toshikazu Kasama (笠間寿一), Sergeant Junzō Isobe (磯部順蔵), and others who had charged in with bokkens, shouting "Get out!
 Don't get in the way!" and "Read the demand!"
 When fighting back, Mishima lowered his hips and drew his sword closer to him, and instead of swinging it down from above, he slashed with the tip of the blade.
 The melee left a sword cut near the door handle.
-The time was about 11:20 a.m.
+The time was about 11:20 am.

-While the five men were retreating, seven more men, Colonel Fujio Kiyono (清野不二雄) (age 50), Lieutenant Colonel Kiyoshi Takahashi (高橋清) (age 43), Major Katsumi Terao (寺尾克美) (age 41), Captain Eijiro Mizuta (水田栄二郎), Non-commissioned officer Yoshifumi Kikuchi (菊地義文), Colonel Hidenobu Yoshimatsu (吉松秀信), and Major General Akira Yamazaki (山崎皎), rushed in one after another from the side of the Vice Chief of Staff's office.
+While the five men were retreating, seven more men, Colonel Fujio Kiyono (清野不二雄), Lieutenant Colonel Kiyoshi Takahashi (高橋清), Major Katsumi Terao (寺尾克美), Captain Eijiro Mizuta (水田栄二郎), non-commissioned officer Yoshifumi Kikuchi (菊地義文), Colonel Hidenobu Yoshimatsu, and Major General Akira Yamazaki, rushed in one after another from the side of the Vice Chief of Staff's office.
 Vice Chief of Defense Colonel Yoshimatsu said, "What are you doing?
 Let's talk it out," but the fight continued.
 Hiroyasu Koga threw small tables and chairs at the men, and Masahiro Ogawa fought back with a special baton (特殊警棒, tokushu keibō).